-The US SEC has announced charges against SolarWinds and its Chief Information Security Officer, Timothy Brown.
+At the end of October, the SEC announced fraud charges against SolarWinds and its Chief Information Security Officer, Timothy Brown.
 The charges, which SolarWinds and Brown aim to defend, primarily relate to misleading conduct and disclosures around cybersecurity practices.
 The case raises questions for CISOs and other assurance providers alike.

 In this blog we cover: